aws-samples/aws-service-catalog-product-reporting/README.md

     2. [Delete the analysis](https://docs.aws.amazon.com/quicksight/latest/user/deleting-an-analysis.html)
     3. [Delete the dataset](https://docs.aws.amazon.com/quicksight/latest/user/delete-a-data-set.html)

-## Conclusion

-In this post, we created a mechanism to aggregate AWS Service Catalog product activity within in an organization, and present the information with a QuickSight dashboard.
-This information can be used to understand AWS Service Catalog portfolio usage, the adoption of AWS services, and to make decisions on further development on AWS Service Catalog products.

 ## Troubleshooting

 EventBridge may fail to send events from the spoke accounts to the hub account's custom event bus due to networking or access issues.
 In this event, the spoke account's event bus will forward the event to the hub account's dead letter queue SQS.
-These events will eventually be processed, and the remaining SQS messages will be deleted.
+These events will eventually be processed, and the remaining Amazon SQS messages will be deleted.

 Event processor Lambda may fail to process an event due to a change in the schema or some transient issue.
-In this event, check the event processor Lambda function's CloudWatch logs to determine the root cause.
+In this event, check the event processor Lambda function's CloudWatch Logs to determine the root cause.

+## Conclusion

+In this post, we created a mechanism to aggregate AWS Service Catalog product activity within in an organization, and present the information with a QuickSight dashboard.
+This information can be used to understand AWS Service Catalog portfolio usage, the adoption of AWS services, and to make decisions on further development of new AWS Service Catalog products to enable self-service across your organization.

 ## Security